dnv-opensource/mlfmu/MLMODEL.md

 ## Onnx file

-There are some requirements put on the onnx file to be compatible with this tool.
-This is for the tool to know how to connect the inputs and outputs of the onnx file to the FMU to use it correctly.
+There are some requirements for the onnx file to be compatible with this tool.
+This is so that the ML FMU tool knows how to connect the inputs and outputs of the onnx file to the FMU, to use it correctly.

 If the model takes a single input and has a single output it is already compatible as long as the input and output is shaped as (1, X) and can be directly connected to the variables of the FMU.

 ### The possible configuration of inputs and outputs of the model

 ```mermaid
 graph TD;
 subgraph 0["Only direct inputs"]